Hudson-Newey/C2Rust/README.md

 > $ python3 ./main.py [CFileIn] [fileOutName]

 #### NOTICE
-_Since development is not completed, please check the testFile.c to see the extent of what the program can process_
+_Since development is not completed, please check the tests/testFile.c to see the extent of what the program can process_

 ---